-Important Information
+Important information

-Baillie Gifford & Co and Baillie Gifford & Co Limited are Baillie Gifford & Co and Baillie Gifford & Co Limited are authorised and regulated by the Financial Conduct Authority (FCA).
-Baillie Gifford & Co Limited is an Authorised Corporate Director of OFICs
+Baillie Gifford & Co and Baillie Gifford & Co Limited are authorised and regulated by the Financial Conduct Authority (FCA).
+Baillie Gifford & Co Limited is an Authorised Corporate Director of OEICs.

 Baillie Gifford Overseas Limited provides investment management and advisory services to non-UK Professional/ Institutional clients only.
 Baillie Gifford Overseas Limited is wholly owned by Baillie Gifford & Co.
 Baillie Gifford & Co and Baillie Gifford Overseas Limited are authorised and regulated by the FCA in the UK.